turbot/powerpipe-docs/docs/develop/using-ai.md

 ---
-title: Using AI to Create Controls
+title: Using AI
-sidebar_label: Using AI for Controls
+sidebar_label: Using AI
 ---

-# Using AI to Create Controls
+# Using AI

 Creating new controls for Powerpipe mods with AI tools and IDEs works remarkably well.
 At Turbot, we develop controls frequently and use AI for almost every new control we create.
 We've found that AI typically produces excellent results when working with existing mod repositories, as it can learn from established patterns and conventions.